PaperBlankets/startCompass/README.md

   This file contains a list of paths you would like Compass to watch. startCompass will feed them to Compass individually.

 Usefull information.
 1.)
-Adding startCompass.bat to your global enviornment variables will make your life easier. http://www.itechtalk.com/thread3595.html
+Adding startCompass.bat to your global environment variables will make your life easier. http://www.itechtalk.com/thread3595.html

 2.)
 Using startCompass in conjunction with ConEmu will improve your workflow and window managment.